-Oracle recognizes that "flat files are frequently used for simple and high performance data movement in ETL applications."
-However, Oracle is not a flat-file data movement or sorting specialist and, as such, cannot accelerate bulk loads alone.
+Oracle recognizes that "flat files are frequently use for simple and high performance data movement in ETL applications."
+However, Oracle is not a flat file data movement or sorting specialist, and, as such, cannot accelerate bulk loads alone.

 Beyond performance and functional concerns, ODI pricing may be prohibitive, especially relative to more modern, nimble vendor data warehousing platforms which support more data sources and include more data management capabilities.

 IRI CoSort software performs the same transformations as SQL, only 10x faster.
-The CoSort SortCL program runs in the file system, bypassing one or more transformation stages in OWB and ODI, including sorting, joining, and aggregation.
+The CoSort SortCL program runs in the file system, bypassing one or more transformations stages in OWD and ODI, including sorting, joining, and aggregating.